emissary-ingress/emissary/user-guide/monitoring.md

 The example dashboard we installed above displays statistics about the API response codes, number of connections, connection length, and number of registered services.

-To veiw the full set of statistics available to Prometheus you can access the Prometheus UI by running:
+To view the full set of statistics available to Prometheus you can access the Prometheus UI by running:

 ```
 kubectl port-forward -n monitoring service/prometheus 9090